valevo/SABIO/theory/README.md

 => This [paper](https://github.com/valevo/SABIO/blob/main/papers.md#understanding-the-origins-of-bias-in-word-embeddings) on removing parts of a corpus whose removal would most reduce bias could offer help here.
 Namely that by removing and re-measuring bias, we can obtain estimates of the derivative of the measuring function at the point defined by the particular corpus.
 Thereby, we get at least an idea of how our measurement from the original corpus relates to (hypothetical) measurements from other corpora, we contextualise our measurement.
 (This is also related to statistical techniques such as bootstrapping.)

-=> The concept of Typicality (of Typical Set) from Infromation Theory can also be useful to address the same issue.
+=> The concept of Typicality (of Typical Set) from Information Theory can also be useful to address the same issue.
 If we could figure out the probability of a (sub-)corpus as a function of the bias it contains, we directly use Typicality to quantify bias and to samples with less (/more) bias.

 ## Bias as the Adversary